By Meghan Brink | February 2, 2021

 While the University may see a less-than-expected reduction in state funding for the 2021-2022 budget, it is still unclear how the budget may impact the $59 million budget deficit in the new fiscal year.

 In an interview with the Albany Student Press last week, Provost Carol Kim said the New York State Executive Budget released on Jan.
 21 included projections that state funding could be reduced by around 5% instead of the anticipated 25%.
 The final number, however, will not be known until April 1.

 Without a final estimate for state aid, plans to address the university's $59 million budget deficit will move forward, including $38 million in permanent budget reductions for the upcoming fiscal year that includes a 15% cut across Academic Affairs, said Kim.

-The pandemic, which led to an abrupt closure of the university in March 2020 followed by remote learning, has exacerbated prior year deficits as well as declines in student enrollment from out-of-state and international due to COVID-19 travel regulations.
+The pandemic, which led to an abrupt closure of the university in March 2020 followed by remote learning, has exacerbated prior year deficits as well as declines in out-of-state and international student enrollment due to COVID-19 travel regulations.
 The pandemic has also reduced revenue collected from fees and housing and increased costs related to health and safety, said Kim.

 The University expects to receive $8.7 million less than planned in tuition revenue this year, according to Jordan Carleo-Evangelist, the university's director of media and community relations.